 The Temporary Business Energy Support Scheme (TBESS) ended on 30 September 2023.
 Claims cannot be made after this date.

 There was a two-step process to make a claim under the TBESS.
 The eligible business needed to:

 - register for the TBESS on Revenue Online Service (ROS)

 - complete a claim in respect of energy costs arising in a claim period, or claim periods.

 A step-by-step guide on how to register and make a claim on ROS can be found in the TBESS guidelines.

-When registering for the scheme, you will need to:
+When registering for the scheme, you needed to: